About MPSA and IPSC as sportMPSA

 • IPSC shooting challenges are diverse

 • IPSC matches are freestyle.
-Competitors are permitted to shoot targets on an “as and when visible basis” in order to solve challenge in a freestyle manner.
+Competitors are permitted to shoot targets on an “as and when visible basis” in order to solve challenges in a freestyle manner.

 Handgun rules